ayowilfred95/soul-food-financial-services/README.md

     pip install -r requirements.txt
     ```

-## How to Run This App
+## Running the Application

 *(These instructions are for Posix/bash.
-Windows users should check [here](link_to_windows_instructions).)*
+Windows users should refer to [Windows instructions](link_to_windows_instructions).)*

-1. Clone this repository and open a terminal inside the root folder.
+1. Clone this repository and open a terminal within the root directory.
-2. Create and activate a new virtual environment (recommended) by running the following:
+2. Optionally, create and activate a new virtual environment for isolation:
     ```bash
     python3 -m venv venv
     source venv/bin/activate
     ```
-3. Install the requirements:
+3. Install required packages:
     ```bash
     pip install -r requirements.txt
     ```
-4. Run the app:
+4. Launch the application:
     ```bash
     python app.py
     ```
-5. Open a browser at [http://127.0.0.1:8050](http://127.0.0.1:8050).
+5. Open a web browser and visit [http://127.0.0.1:8050](http://127.0.0.1:8050).
-6. To close the virtual environment:
+6. To deactivate the virtual environment when finished:
     ```bash
     deactivate
     ```